Major Requirements in German. The major consists of nine courses at the 200 level or above. Required are:

 GER 356.
 Representing Austrian Fascism.

-3) One complementary course from outside the department:
+3) One complementary course from the following list:

 ENG 113.
 Theory of Narrative.